 We find our places, and both stand still and silent in the spotlights for a few seconds.
 Slowly, we raise our instruments to our lips.
 Then, keenly aware of each other’s presence across the dirt, we close our eyes and play.
-I hear Ed’s echo across the dirt and lights, and he hears mine.
+I hear Ed’s echo from the speakers in the great hall, streaming across the dirt and lights, and he hears mine.
 We play off each other, and I hear sounds I didn’t know that a saxophone could make.
 In turn, I blow phrases that I’ve never played before.
 Here and there, it’s American blues woven into a Japanese Zen tapestry.
 An image of Rev. Kusala in Tacoma zips through my mind.
 I wish he were here with his blues harmonica.
 I am hearing breathy, bamboo-like sounds come from the saxophone, and I feel a twinge of jealously, wishing I could play a saxophone like that.
-But then I am back into it, enjoying the freedom of those techniques that I've mastered.
+But then I am back into it, enjoying the freedom of those techniques that I’ve mastered.

-When I blow hard and steady I am Jesus turning over the money changers who desecrate the holy temple; I am pushing last night’s drunk man up against the wall, kicking his beer bottles down the hall and ordering him to leave this person alone and go home; I’m ordering the Chinese out of Tibet, fighting fascism, calling Lazarus out of the tomb.
+When I blow hard and steady I am Jesus turning over the money changers who desecrate the holy temple; I am pushing last night’s drunk man up against the wall, kicking his beer bottles down the hall and ordering him to leave this woman alone and go home; I’m ordering the Chinese out of Tibet, fighting fascism, calling Lazarus out of the tomb.

 And then I am back in the sky.
 Flying.
 At the top of the mountain Ed and I circle each other, like birds ascending and descending in spirals past one another.
 He goes up the scale while I go down.
 And then suddenly we are both ascending like young brother birds into the sky.